Degree type(s): Bachelor's; Minor

-The Spanish Program offers students the opportunity to expand their thinking and living by learning and experiencing a language and culture outside their own.
+The Spanish Program offers students the opportunity to expand their thinking and living by learning and experiencing a language and culture.
 The program prepares liberal arts students to be citizens of a global community.
-We offer them the opportunity to expand their concepts of language, culture, civilization, geography, philosophy and art while enhancing their job opportunities in a market that aims for excellence.
+We offer students the opportunity to expand their concepts of language, culture, civilization, geography, philosophy, and art while enhancing their job opportunities in a market that aims for excellence.

 Students are able to: